-Keith Whittle is a British researcher and lecturer who also curates and writes on contemporary art.
+Keith Whittle is a British researcher, lecturer, art advisor and producer, who also curates and writes on contemporary art.

 As a programme director and curator, he has organised many monographic and thematic exhibitions.
-In keeping with his interests in modern and contemporary art from the Asia-Pacific region, his work has brought attention to emerging and under recognised artists or little-explored themes and practices in the art world.
-As a researcher, he has undertaken extended periods of field work in Japan, China and Korea and was a Japan Foundation Fellow in Tokyo 2011-12, and undertook research exploring Art Projects in Japan and socially engaged art and social practice.
+In keeping with his interests in modern and contemporary art from the Asia-Pacific region, his work has brought attention to emerging and under-recognised artists or little-explored themes and practices in the art world.
+As a researcher, he has undertaken extended periods of fieldwork in Japan and China, he was a Japan Foundation Fellow in Tokyo 2011-12, and undertook research exploring Art Projects in Japan and socially engaged art and social practice.

 Whittle has given talks and delivered discussion events with UK-Japan based institutions including the Daiwa Anglo-Japanese Foundation, Tokyo Geidai, Japan Foundation & University of the Arts London.
 Organisations and institutions he has previously worked with include Serpentine Galleries, London; BALTIC Centre for Contemporary Art, Newcastle/Gateshead; EAI, New York; BankArt NYK, Yokohama; Tate Art Galleries; P3 art and environment, Tokyo; Beppu Project NPO, Oita; Sainsbury Institute for the Study of Japanese Arts and Cultures, Norwich; ShanghArt gallery, Shanghai; Hong Kong Arts Centre & Iniva (Institute of International Visual Arts), London.